smartstache/doorman/README.md

 - set WHITELIST_ADDRESS in .env to your test whitelist address and add it to the whitelist: ```anchor run add-address```
 - update config.js to use devnet
 - now fire up the app: ```yarn start```
+- if the wallet you're connecting with has been properly added, you should see the message "Your address is on the whitelist!"
+- click the "purchase mint token" button to purchase a minting token with SOL
+- then click the "mint" button to mint an nft using the token you just purchased

 ### TODO